 The Elements of Style by William Strunk Jr. and E.B.
 White is a very short textbook that covers the mechanics of language – grammar, misused words, proper punctuation – and saves me a lot of time when I’m doing line edits.
 The Anatomy of Prose by Sacha Black is a more contemporary guidebook that focuses on the storytelling – descriptions, capturing emotion, and dialogue.
 These two are more comprehensive resource guides than what I can cover here, so if you want to continue learning about this with me, I recommend checking them out!
 (If you want more general writing resources, I compiled a masterlist of some of my favorites as well.)

 I hope you found this useful, or at least somewhat interesting!
 Next week I’ll be sharing a passage from Storge that I edited using these techniques.
-In the meantime, Thank You for reading and Happy Writing! 🙂
+If you feel so generously inclined, you can support my writing by leaving me a tip on my Kofi or donating using the secure box below.
+Until next time, thanks for reading and happy writing! 🙂

 Make a monthly donation

 Thank you so much for supporting my writing and publishing endeavors!